 The second option is visualized schematically in Figure 7.
 In this second option, the submission of the MW Schedules also becomes the sole responsibility of the SA, but this second option additionally involves adapting the Offtake and Injection Nominations from gross (i.e., excluding the quarter hourly information provided in MW Schedules) to net Nominations (i.e., including the quarter-hourly information provided in MW Schedules).
-This second option has as main advantage that the calculation of the day-ahead imbalance of the BRP would be completely independent from the MW Schedules submitted by the SA, leading to a more clean split of these roles (note that an agreement between BRP and SA would still be needed to handle the impact of redispatch activations on the perimeter of the BRP).
-However, a first important disadvantage of this solution is that it requires implementation efforts, and changes in operational process for both at BRP and at Elia side, and the implementations would only serve for a temporary period before the full target design for the BRP Nominations (with aggregated Total Injection and Total Offtake Nominations) would be implemented (which would again lead to implementation needs).
+This second option has as main advantage that the calculation of the day-ahead imbalance of the BRP would be completely independent from the MW Schedules submitted by the SA, leading to a cleaner split of these roles (note that an agreement between BRP and SA would still be needed to handle the impact of redispatch activations on the perimeter of the BRP).
+However, a first important disadvantage of this solution is that it requires implementation efforts and changes in operational process at BRP and at Elia side, and the implementations would only serve for a temporary period before the full target design for the BRP Nominations (with aggregated Total Injection and Total Offtake Nominations) would be implemented (which would again lead to implementation needs).
 For the required amendments of the Nomination tools used by Elia, it must be noted that these tools also need to be adapted in the upcoming period for other projects with a high priority level set at European level, such as CORE ID and ROSC (CORE platform for congestion management) and therefore might be influenced by the planning of those projects.
-In addition, the developments required will impact the planning of other projects (e.g., iCAROS) given that the IT re-
+In addition, the developments required will impact the planning of other projects (e.g., iCAROS) given that the IT resources needed to develop, test, and release the required amendments to the tools are not available for other projects.
+A second disadvantage is that it leads to additional workloads for BRPs as parallel information flows are created for the Access Points that correspond to the Delivery Point for which MW Schedules are provided (e.g., for the Access Points behind which there is a single Technical Unit that provides MW Schedules, both a day-ahead Injection Nomination and the MW Schedule would need to be provided).

-52 Different situations can be envisioned.
-Either the BRP determines the planned generation based on his portfolio's needs and the SA is responsible for the submission of the schedule to Elia (note that this scenario seems the most realistic for big production units active on the DA/ID markets), or (in more exceptional cases), the GU could determine the planned generation and provides this information to the BRP and SA.
+realistic for big production units active on the DA/ID markets), or (in more exceptional cases), the GU could determine the planned generation and provides this information to the BRP and SA.
 In both situations, coordination would be needed regardless of the nomination process.

-53 In addition, depending on the evaluation of the impact of the day-ahead balance obligation, the day-ahead balance obligation might be fully removed, therefore removing possible risks for BRPs related to potentially incorrect MW Schedules submitted by the SA.
+61 In addition, depending on the evaluation of the impact of the day-ahead balance obligation, the day-ahead balance obligation might be fully removed, therefore removing possible risks for BRPs related to potentially incorrect MW Schedules submitted by the SA.